 A complex challenge

 Dr. ir.
-Gonçalo Homem de Almeida Correia’s recent paper introduces the UDES and demonstrates the benefits of agent based simulation for modeling the dynamic complexity of land use and transportation in an urban environment.
+Gonçalo Homem de Almeida Correia’s recent paper [PDF] introduces the UDES and demonstrates the benefits of agent-based simulation for modeling the dynamic complexity of land use and transportation in an urban environment.

 The UDES model simulates ten years in one day increments.
 People and enterprises are agents in the model, with people making choices, such as where they live and how they travel.
 Enterprises consider other factors, including their location and staffing.

 As can be seen on the map, the city is divided into various zones and has a transport network of roads and public transport.
 The characteristics of a wide variety of elements can be changed, both while the model is running or paused.

 Across the city, you can alter a variety of factors, including the cost of transport, the price of fuel, rental costs, and road capacity.
 Within each zone it is possible to change parameters such as the quality of housing, and the availability of business space.

 When you run the model, try changing some of the parameters to see the results of your actions.
 You can thoroughly explore the statistics while the model is running and after.

 How happy are the city’s residents?
 Can business within a zone be improved, what effect would it have?
 What about a new road?
 Try it!
 Add a new road and see how the city responds.

 After running the model without making any changes, the happiness of the city overall is 75.8%.
 From my own experimentation, the best result I could achieve was 72.8%.
 Clearly, I need to sharpen my planning skills.

 What’s your best?
 Post your results below!
 Find the statistics via the button in the bottom left of the main screen — ‘Click for more aggregated results’.